Quantumofcosmos/quantumofcosmos.github.io/_posts/2019-05-12-Excel-pixel-art.md

 **ACT 1:**

-Modern days digital images are usually stored as a series of pixels which are filled with colors in combination of Red, Blue and Green.
-This arrangement when looked at from a distance is interpreted by our eyes and brain as an image.
+Modern day digital images are usually stored as a series of pixels which are filled with colors in combination of Red, Blue and Green.
+This arrangement, when looked at from a distance, is interpreted by our eyes and brain as an image.

-Take this flower for example
+Take this flower for example:

 ![Example](/img/flowers.jpg)
 ![](./)